MunyDev/WorkerQueue.js/README.md

 To add worker scope variables, use addVarToWorkerScope
 ## Why is this important
 This projects allows for more control over worker operations and easily be able to integrate Web Workers into your projects.
+## Important news about v4
+Currently, a promise that throws an error will propogate and terminate the execution.
+This will be made optional in v4.
 ## Demo
 Check test.ts